Margaretmcrawf/ExercisesInC/reading_questions/thinkos.md

 1) Give a real-world example of virtualization (ideally not one of the ones in the book).

+Routers aren't actually connected to that much, but since those other routers are connected to other routers it gives the appearance that every machine is connected to every other one through the internet.

 2) What is the difference between a program and a process?

+A program is a piece of code that can be run, a process is a running program and all the associated data.

 3) What is the primary purpose of the process abstraction?
 What illusion does the process abstraction create?

+The illusion is that the process has uninterrupted CPU time and unlimited, continuous memory space, neither of which are true.
+The goal is so that the user doesn't have to worry about how different processes interact with eachother.

 4) What is the kernel?

+The core of a computer's operating system.
+It mediates access to the computer's resources, which includes deciding who gets access to the processors and RAM, and dealing with requests to input/output devices.

 5) What is a daemon?

+A friendly process that runs in the background.

 ## Chapter 3